Utkarshn10/Utkarshn10/README.md

-Software Developer learning and building side projects.
-Currently I am learning Go and I recently built [todos(go version)](https://github.com/Utkarshn10/todos-go) a cli based todo application for people who love to use terminals and a [rate limiter](https://github.com/Utkarshn10/go-rate-limiter)
+Software Developer building side projects on weekends.
+Currently I am learning Go and recently built [todos(go version)](https://github.com/Utkarshn10/todos-go) a cli based todo application for people who love to use terminals and a [rate limiter](https://github.com/Utkarshn10/go-rate-limiter) using Golang.

 # Projects
 - [Focusly](https://focusly.vercel.app/) (360+ users) - Stay Focused on work and say no to distractions